-SWCA obtained a federal threatened and endangered species list from the USFWS (2024) Information for Planning and Consultation ("IPaC") website for a 100-foot buffer around the freight container and cistern location (review area) (Appendix C).
+SWCA obtained a federal threatened and endangered species list from the USFWS (2024) Information for Planning and Consultation ("IPaC") website for a 100-foot buffer around the "Farm in the City" greenhouse (review area) (Appendix C).
 The IPaC automatically generates a list of species and other resources of concern, such as critical habitat, that are known or expected to be in the specified area and could potentially be directly or indirectly affected.
-According to the IPaC query for the project, five federally listed endangered species has the potential to occur in the review area; the Puerto Rican broad-winged hawk (Buteo platypterus brunnescens), Puerto Rican Parrot (Amazona vittata), Puerto Rican sharp-shinned hawk (Acciptier striator venator), Puerto Rican boa (Chilabothrus inornatus), and Puerto Rican harlequin butterfly (Atlantea tulita).
-SWCA also evaluated the review area for potential habitat for bald eagles
+According to the IPaC query for the project, three federally listed endangered species has the potential to occur in the review area; the Puerto Rican broad-winged hawk

-(Haliaeetus leucocephalus) and golden eagles (Aquila chrysaetos) as they are protected by the Bald and Golden Eagle Protection Act of 1940 ("BGEPA").
+(Buteo platypterus brunnescens), Puerto Rican Parrot (Amazona vittata), the Puerto Rican boa (Chilabothrus inornatus).
+SWCA also evaluated the review area for potential habitat for bald eagles (Haliaeetus leucocephalus) and golden eagles (Aquila chrysaetos) as they are protected by the Bald and Golden Eagle Protection Act of 1940 ("BGEPA").